Program

 14.45-16.00 |

 Parallel technical workshops under policy integration 1.
-Youth employment and child labour (Amazon) The session, chaired by Mr. Nath Bunroeun (Secretary of State of the Ministry of Education, Youth and Sport, Cambodia), will focus on the impact of child labour on youth employment outcomes.
-Topics will include school-to-work transition.
-In the session Mr. Furio Rosati (UCW) will give an introduction, followed by interventions by Mr. Joel Miranda Villanueva (representative of the Employers’ Group) and a representative of the Workers' Group, as well as a representative of the ILO's Youth Employment Programme.
-2. Education and child labour (Mississippi) The session, chaired by Mr. Bram Ojik (Ministry of Foreign Affairs, The Netherlands), will deal with child labour as an impediment to achieving Education for All (EFA), and how EFA can contribute to the elimination of Child Labour.
+Youth employment and child labour The session will focus on the impact of child labour on youth employment outcomes.
+Topics will include school-work transition.
+2. Education and child labour The session will deal with child labour as an impediment to achieving Education for All (EFA) and how EFA can contribute to the elimination of Child Labour.
 It will consider initiatives in this area and plans for scaling up work.
-Panellists: Mr. Kamanda Bataringaya (Minister of State Education, Uganda); Ms. Jo Boyden (Young Lives) 3.
-Social protection and child labour (Yangtze 1) The session, chaired by Mr. Antwi-Boasiako Sekyere (Deputy Minister of Employment and Social Welfare, Ghana), will focus on the effectiveness of various social protection schemes in fighting Child Labour, including cash transfers programmes.
-Panellists: Mr. Michael Cichon (ILO); Ms. Rosilene Cristina Rocha, (National Secretary on Social Assistance, Brazil).
-4. Globalization, human rights and child labour (Yangtze 2) The session, chaired by Mr. Bernard Wientjes (chair of the Confederation of Netherlands Industry and Employers), will explore the complex interplay between the rapid expansion in international trade and investment and global trends in Child Labour, and discuss ways to tap the potential of globalization in the elimination of Child Labour.
-Panellists: Mr. Abdoul Wahab Berthe (Minister of Labour, Mali)*; Mr. John Morrison (Ruggie Framework). |
+3. Social protection and child labour The session will focus on the effectiveness of various social protection schemes in fighting Child Labour, including cash transfers programmes.
+4. Globalization, human rights and child labour The session will explore the complex interplay between the rapid expansion in international trade and investment and global trends in Child Labour, and discuss ways to tap the potential of globalization in the elimination of Child Labour. |

-Technical workshop under financing needs 1.
-Innovative financing and the economic recovery (Kilimanjaro) The session, chaired by Ms. Alette van Leur (ILO), will debate possible new and creative approaches to mobilize funding for child labour elimination efforts, in particular from non-state actors.
+Parallel technical workshops under financing needs 1.
+Innovative financing The session will debate possible new and creative approaches to mobilize funding for child labour elimination efforts, in particular from non-state actors.
 Links with innovative development financing in the health and education areas will be explored.
-Also the impact of economic shocks and natural calamities on child labour and how policy initiatives for economic recovery should be shaped to also address child labour, will be discussed.
-Panellists: Ms. Nicole Brown (UNICEF); Mr. Frank Hagemann (ILO); Ms. Wendy Cunningham (World Bank). |
+2. Economic recovery and child labour The session will discuss the impact of economic shocks and natural calamities on Child Labour and how policy initiatives for economic recovery should be shaped to also address Child Labour.

 |